1911 Barnstaple by-election: Candidates

 The Unionist candidate was Charles Sandbach Parker, an Ayrshire-based 47-year-old Chairman and Managing Director of Demerara Co. who had been educated at Eton and Oxford.
 He had contested Barnstaple at the December 1910 general election.

 Result

+The Liberal Party held the seat.

 Aftermath

 Baring chose not to defend his seat and instead sought re-election for his old Isle of Wight seat.